 Limiting the risk of gambling addiction

-The UK government spends considerable time warning of the dangers of drug and alcohol addiction and eating disorders, rightly so.
-Gambling addiction though is mentioned far less often, despite the obvious dangers.
-Politicians in north America have recently begun to act against problem gambling, with mixed results.
+The UK government spends considerable time warning of the dangers of drug and alcohol addiction and eating disorders.
+However, gambling addiction is mentioned far less often, despite the obvious dangers.
+Politicians in North America have recently begun to act against problem gambling, with mixed results.

-In March 2007, an extensive government report was released in Saskatchewan USA attempting to establish the relationship between electronic gambling machines and problem casino gambling.
+In March 2007, an extensive government report was released in Saskatchewan USA, attempting to establish the relationship between electronic gambling machines and problem casino gambling.
 Many possible modifications to the gambling slot machines were considered as a means of helping to inhibit gambling addiction.
-One of the suggestions thought to be useful, was to attach a clock to each machine to draw the gambling addict’s attention to the amount of time they had spent playing there.
+One of the suggestions, was to attach a clock to each machine to draw the gambling addict’s attention to the amount of time they had spent playing there.
 Other ideas were to fix the mechanisms to slow play down or to set spending limits…features that already existed on video lottery terminals installed in bars.

-However it was noted that the machine manufacturers had indicated that they had no plans to build machines with these features.
-The reason given being that Saskatchewan was the only province requesting them and that plans were already afoot to produce machines that made it easier, rather than harder, for people to gamble by linking slot machines to bank accounts!
+However, it was noted that the machine manufacturers had indicated that they had no plans to build machines with these features.
+The reason given, was that Saskatchewan was the only province requesting them and that plans were already afoot to produce machines that made it easier, rather than harder, for people to gamble, by linking slot machines to bank accounts!